How to Use ChatGPT to Write Winning Quotes (UK Trades 2026) featured image

 Pro Tip: Train ChatGPT on Your Style

+In my eyes, this is the single most important step.
 Paste in two or three of your previous quotes and tell ChatGPT: "This is how I write.
 Match this tone and style for all future quotes."
+Your voice is what wins trust with customers, not generic AI text.
 It will remember your preferences within the conversation.
 If you use ChatGPT Plus, the memory feature remembers your style across sessions.

 Step 5: Common Mistakes to Avoid

-After speaking with tradespeople who use AI for quoting, these are the mistakes that keep coming up:
+After speaking with tradespeople who use AI for quoting, these are the mistakes that keep coming up.
+Getting the structure right matters, but so does choosing the right pricing model for your trade:

-1. Sending without reading: Never send a ChatGPT quote without reading every line.
+1. Sending without reading: At Together We Count, we tell every client the same thing: never send a ChatGPT quote without reading every line.
 It might estimate materials too low, miss a task, or use American spelling.

 2. Trusting the prices: ChatGPT does not know what Screwfix charges this week.
 It gives rough estimates that might be months out of date.
 Always check material costs yourself.